karpovilia/SNA/Course Projects/Analysis of the user's city and university based on the VK groups to which the user is subscribed.md

-by
-- Illarionov Alexei
-- Bolotova Ekaterina
-GitHub
+by Illarionov Alexei, Bolotova Ekaterina, GitHub
 ## Key idea of project

 The main idea of the current project is to calculate the city and university based on user groups.
 We have two ideas for calculating the data: